-Objective and Scope
+Objective

-The objective and scope of this follow-up review were to determine whether management implemented the 10 CAP activities or took other actions to address the seven (7) findings and three (3) recommendations outlined in the original College Readiness Program Audit Report.
+and Scope

-Methodology
+The objective and scope of this follow-up review were to determine whether management implemented the 10 CAP activities or took other actions to address the seven (7) findings and three (3) recommendations outlined in the College Readiness Program Audit Report.

-To achieve our follow-up review objective, we:
+Methodology To achieve our follow-up review objective, we:

-- Held meetings and communicated with persons responsible for carrying out the CAP activities. - Reviewed supporting documentation maintained by management as evidence of completion of the CAP activities provided to Internal Audit.
+- Lold meetings and communicated with persons responsibly - Held meetings and communicated with persons responsible for carrying out the CAP activities. - Reviewed supporting documentation maintained by management as evidence of completion of the CAP activities provided to Internal Audit.